 In 2005-06, the Kings best player was Mike Bibby and they won 44 games and lost in the playoffs to the San Antonio Spurs, who were the defending champions.
 Since then, they have had seasons of 33 wins, 38 wins, 17 wins, 25 wins, 24 wins, 22 wins, 28 wins, 28 wins…To keep counting their futility will only parameterize their failure.
 The Kings are like that little kid pressed up against the department store window at Christmas time staring at all the bright lights of NBA teams he wants for himself but on Christmas morning all he has is a bag of coal.

-Since the Kings were last in the playoffs in 2005-06, LeBron James has been to seven straight NBA Finals and possibly eight if the Cavs make it there this year.
+Since the Kings were last in the playoffs in 2005-06, LeBron James has been to NBA Finals ten times.
+Foreign-born players have won the MVP in back-to-back years and possibly back-to-back-to-back years (if Nikola Jokic wins it this year).

 The game has done a complete 360 since the Kings were in the playoffs.
 In 2005-06, a Carmelo dominant Nuggets team led the league in fastbreak points, 19 per game.
-Currently, the Golden State Warriors lead the league in fastbreak points with 27.
+Fifteen years later, the Memphis Grizzlies lead the league in fastbreak points with 17.1 per game.

-Since the Kings were last in the playoffs, the Charlotte Hornets have been to the playoffs three times, the New Orleans Pelicans have been to the playoffs four times, the Memphis Grizzlies have been there seven times, the Raptors have been there four times, the Magic were in the NBA Finals.
+Since the Kings were last in the playoffs, the Charlotte Hornets have been to the playoffs three times, the New Orleans Pelicans have been to the playoffs five times, the Memphis Grizzlies have been to the playoffs seven times, the Raptors have won a title, the Magic were in the NBA Finals.
 All small market teams who scouted and drafted better than the Kings.

 While other organizations changed their fate, the Kings have stayed the same ridiculously clueless organization that can’t seem to get it right, it meaning the draft, the trading deadline, acquiring talent, free agency home runs.